sooraj14072001/TEAM-GENOMICS-ONE/README.md

      - “output_type”: uncompressed VCF
      - Then Execute
 ```
-Look out for the output listing the total number of variant lines processed, along with the number of splits, realigned, and skipped records
+Look out for the output listing the total number of variant lines processed, along with the number of splits, realigned, and skipped records.

 ### Step 8: Variant annotation
 - Use the **SnpEff Download** to download genome annotation database  hg19